ggozad/burry.js/README.md

 ### Creation

-Create a Burry instance of a storage, optionally passing a namespace.
+Create a Burry `Store`, optionally passing a namespace.
 A default store is always available with no namespace:

-        var burry = new Burry('mystuff');
+        var burry = new Burry.Store('mystuff');

 You can obtain all available stores, by invoking `stores()`: